TheDjentleman/TheDjentleman.github.io/_posts/draft.md

 ![wave plot](/images/blog/02_derusting/wave.png)

+With this plot, I will close this post's section of Rust.
-All in all, even with the compiler complaining about my code on a frequent basis, I really enjoy programming in Rust so far.
+All in all, even with the compiler complaining about my code on a frequent basis, I really enjoy programming in Rust so far, and I am looking forward to developing my project in it.

+So, we finally made it (phew), that's all for now.

+Stay tuned for my next update and cheers!

 <!--
-comments!!
+code comments!!

 TODO bis zu diesem Post